zerynth/docs/docs/reference/core/zdmclient/docs/index.md

-# Zerynth Device Manager Client
+# Zerynth Device Manager Client Python Library

 Zerynth Device Manager can be used for orchestrating both MCU (micro-controller) and CPU (micro-processor) based devices.